GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-5 Skeleton Realistic/README.md

 2. Windows© MessageBox
 3. minimum Win API
 4. minimal skeletal Win API app
-5. realistic skeletal Win API app with custom assets  *<----- this example*
+5. **realistic skeletal Win API app with custom assets**  *<----- this example*
 6. a modernized C++ practices skeletal Win API app using C++ wide strings
 7. minimum MFC app
 8. using a custom C++ header file to use C++11 (and later) random engine features instead of the C library

-This example creates a custom menu and "About...." dialog box.
+This example creates a custom main menu and an "About...." dialog box.

 ### Notes